 As one of the state’s most diverse public universities, APSU has much to offer through quality programs, convenient locations and excellent technology-supported facilities.
 To meet the needs of today’s students, APSU offers day, evening and weekend classes on its Clarksville campus, as well as the Fort Campbell campus.
 In addition, online classes have become increasingly popular as students seek more options for scheduling classes.
 Therefore, both traditional and non-traditional students will find that APSU offers programs that match their interests and class scheduling that suits their lifestyle.

 The mission of APSU supports the goal of a quality learning environment that encourages men and women to equip themselves to use their abilities productively and wisely.
 Leading the efforts of a committed faculty and staff in fulfilling this mission is President Alisha White, the tenth president since Austin Peay opened it doors in 1927 as a normal school for preparing teachers.
 The school is named in honor of Gov. Austin Peay of Clarksville, who was serving his third term of office when the school was established.

 Austin Peay State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, master’s, education specialist and doctorate degrees.
-Contact the Southern Association of Colleges and Schools at 1866 Southern Lane, Decatur, Georgia 30033-4097, or call (404) 679-4500 for questions about the accreditation of Austin Peay State University.
-The Commission is to be contacted only if there is evidence that appears to support an institution’s significant non-compliance with a requirement or standard.
+Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, or call (404) 679-4500 for questions about the accreditation of Austin Peay State University.

 In addition, the baccalaureate degrees offered in specialized programs of the University are accredited by: